frafol/AutoUpdateGeyser/README.md

 - Configuration that allows you to specify what to update.

 # Installation
-To install AutoUpdateGeyser, users need to download the latest release from the releases page and copy the downloaded .jar file to the plugins directory of their Minecraft server/proxy.
+To install AutoUpdateGeyser, users need to download the compile the plugin and copy the .jar file to the plugins directory of their Minecraft server/proxy.